Herbert Vivian: Newspaper publishing and the Neo-Jacobite Revival

 The late 1880s and 1890s brought a Neo-Jacobite Revival in Britain.
 In 1886, Bertram Ashburnham founded the Order of the White Rose, which embraced causes such as Irish, Cornish, Scottish and Welsh independence, Spanish and Italian legitimism, and particularly Jacobitism.
 Its members included Frederick Lee, Henry Jenner, Whistler, Robert Edward Francillon, Charles Augustus Howell, Stuart Richard Erskine and Vivian.
 It published a paper, The Royalist, from 1890 to 1903.

 Vivian first met Erskine when they were at a journalism school together.
 In 1890, the two founded a weekly newspaper The Whirlwind, A Lively and Eccentric Newspaper with Vivian as editor, noted for including illustrations by artists, including Whistler and Walter Sickert.
 Sickert was also its art critic, and wrote a weekly column.
 It carried articles on Oscar Wilde at the height of his fame and notoriety.
 The paper espoused an individualist, Jacobite political view, championed by Erskine and Vivian.
 One notable Sickert illustration for The Whirlwind was a portrait of Charles Bradlaugh.
 Bradlaugh also wrote an article on "practical individualism" for the paper.

+In the first edition of The Whirlwind published on 28 June 1890, Erskine and Vivian came out against female suffragette, writing in a leader (editorial) they were utterly opposed to any kind of "female, childhood or dog suffrage" (the last two were included to illustrate the presumed absurdity of allowing women to vote).
+The two authors explained that women should be not allowed to vote because supposedly 99 out of 100 British women supported "state socialism" as an economic system (Erskine later admitted that he made up this statistic).
+In the same leader, Erskine and Vivian came out in favor of restoring the House of Stuart, arguing that the Glorious Revolution of 1688 was illegal and as such the claims of the descendants of King James II to the throne took precedence over the claims of Queen Victoria.
+In the opinion of Eskien and Vivian, the rightful monarch was Princess Mary of Bavaria.